4. Session tracking

 throws IOException, ServletException{

-// retrieve the name from the request
+// retrieve the name from the query

 // remove any spaces from the name

-// Store it in a request attribute
+// we put it in a query attribute

-ArrayList errors = new ArrayList();
+ArrayList erreurs=new ArrayList();

-// add the errors to the request
+// put the errors in the query

-// Return to page 0
+// back to page 0

 }

-// display page 1
+// we present page 1

 }